Cue/scales/README.md

-Scales - Metrics for Python
+scales - Metrics for Python
 ===========================

 Tracks server state and statistics, allowing you to see what your server is